terjanq/google-ctf-writeups/README.md

 * **There are no breaks in the switch statement**
 * **only the first [RegExp]** `msg.match(/^\/[^ ]*/)[0]` correctly matches the command code (start of the `msg` value) and the ones inside switch statement (e.x `/\/name (.+)/`) match occurence of the command regardless the position of the *slash* character in word.

 So, I tested the payload `/name super_name /secret 123456` hoping I shall see two commands from one message executed but it didn't work...
 I had yet tested a few similar payloads with slight modifications but after a failure, I assumed that it has to be that switches in *JavaScript* work the way *IFs* would work.
 I know, I know.
-Cleverest assumption of day.
+Cleverest assumption of the day.

 If you read up to this place you probably know the complete solution already but before revealing it, I will try to reproduce my thinking process after rejecting that possibility.
 If you don't wish to read the part not exactly related to the solution, just jump into [The Command Injection Once More](#the-command-injection-once-more) :)

-I don't remember the exact order of the things I had tried, but it does not really matter at this point.
+I don't remember the exact order of the things I have tried, but it does not really matter at this point.
 Here are some interesting findings I had discovered.

 ### X-Forwarded-For